dennisSaadeddin/authentication-POC/README.md

 - Ensure Docker and Docker Compose are installed
 - Check container logs with `docker-compose logs`
 - Verify network ports are not in use

+## License

+MIT License - see LICENSE file for details